Convergence to line and surface energies in nematic liquid crystal colloids with external magnetic field: Declarations

 \section{Declarations}

-\paragraph{Funding.} This study was funded by École Polytechnique and CNRS. \paragraph{Conflict of Interest.} The authors declare that they have no conflict of interest. \paragraph{Availability of data and material.} Not applicable \paragraph{Code availability.} Not applicable \fi \paragraph{Acknowledgment.} The authors thank Antoine Lemenant and Guy David for the useful discussions and comments on the regularity for almost minimizers of length and surface.
+\paragraph{Funding.} This study was funded by École Polytechnique and CNRS. \paragraph{Conflict of Interest.} The authors declare that they have no conflict of interest. \paragraph{Data availability statement.} No data availability in the manuscript.
+No datasets were generated or analysed in this article. \paragraph{Code availability.} Not applicable \fi \paragraph{Acknowledgment.} The authors thank Antoine Lemenant and Guy David for the useful discussions and comments on the regularity for almost minimizers of length and surface. \ds{The authors also thank Vincent Millot, Lia Bronsard and the anonymous referee for comments and suggestions, which helped us to fix some issues and greatly improve the manuscript.}